Imsabinst/Imsabinst/README.md

 **Hi there 👋** my name is Sabin Shrestha.

 I graduated from Vaasa University of Applied Sciences in 2017.  <a href="https://www.vamk.fi/en/" target="_blank">VAMK</a>
- <a href="https://urn.fi/URN:NBN:fi:amk-2017102316251" target="_blank">Thesis</a>
-I love building websites, web applications, mobile applications.
+If you want to see my <a href="https://urn.fi/URN:NBN:fi:amk-2017102316251" target="_blank">Thesis</a>, I love building websites, web applications, mobile applications.
 I am currently a fullstack development trainee at <a href="https://www.integrify.io/" target="_blank">Integrify</a>

 I have knowledge on following tech stacks:
 - HTML